kafesu/wiki-engine/README.md

 ### 2. Creating pages in your wiki

 Once you have an instance of the wiki running, you can create a page in the wiki by calling the `createPage()` method.
 It requires two string parameters: `title`, which is the title of the page, and `slug`, which is the slug of the page.
-The slug has to be unique for all pages.
-As it is what `wiki-engine` uses to identify a page.
+The slug has to be unique for all pages because it is what `wiki-engine` uses to identify a page.

     wiki.createPage("My first page", "my-first-page");`